The hours for the border crossings have been updated in this news release.

 Plans are in place to make sure that services of Conservation Officers and Natural Resources Officers will also continue.

-The Government of Yukon is coordinating with officials in Inuvik, NWT to ensure that travelers on the Dempster Highway receive the same information
+The Government of Yukon is coordinating with officials in Inuvik, NWT to ensure that travellers on the Dempster Highway receive the same information